 So, it's important to not just look for what is missing in the market, but also to pay close attention to what types of businesses are working.
 Often times, you're better off choosing a business with a proven track record to develop a steady cash flow, and then try new ideas from there.

-Learn the basics of the business landscape before plotting your business course.
+Learn the basics of the business landscape before getting started.

 Starting a business anywhere can be a challenging undertaking.
-Starting a business in a new country can be especially challenging.
-The questions isn't if doing business in a new country will be different.
-It's how different.
+Starting a business in a new country can be especially challenging, because there will be differences from what you are used to.

 All of the following can vary significantly from one country to the next: